-Melrose, Florida is a quiet little Victorian village about halfway between Gainesville and Jacksonville at the intersection of State Roads 26 and 21.
+Melrose, Florida is a quiet unincorporated Victorian village about 19 miles east of Gainesville at the intersection of State Roads 26 and 21.

-The town takes its name from Melrose Abbey in Scotland.
-The town originally existed to serve the booming citrus industry that was becoming quickly dominant in this region of north Florida.
+The town takes its name from Melrose Abbey in Scotland, and originally existed to serve the booming citrus industry that was becoming quickly dominant in this region of North Central Florida.